Regenerative Farming Workshop

 This all-day, interactive workshop with Estate Director Nick Padwick is designed as an opportunity for professionals to learn about and discuss Regenerative Farming.

-Nick Padwick is one of the UK’s leading regenerative farmers, with over 35 years of farming experience and featuring regularly in Farmer’s Weekly; in this workshop, he aims to show how long-term, sustainable food production can be delivered not only profitably, but also with huge co-benefits for soils, water, biodiversity and the climate.
+Nick Padwick is one of the UK’s leading regenerative farmers, with over 35 years of farming experience, featuring regularly in Farmer’s Weekly, and one of a handful of farmers in the UK studying Dr Elaine Ingham’s Soil Food Web course.
+In this workshop, he aims to show how long-term, sustainable food production can be delivered not only profitably, but also with huge co-benefits for soils, water, biodiversity and the climate.

-The workshop typically begins with a tour of the arable farm; Nick will showcase the different Regenerative Farming practices in place at Ken Hill, such as mixed species cover cropping, minimum tillage, integration of livestock and poultry, companion cropping, micro-cropping, strip tillage, margin, headland and hedgerow management, as well as numerous others.
+The workshop typically begins with a tour of the arable farm; Nick will showcase the different Regenerative Farming practices in place at Ken Hill, such as mixed species cover cropping, minimum tillage, integration of livestock, companion cropping, micro-cropping, strip tillage, margin, headland and hedgerow management, as well as numerous others.

 In each area, Nick can explain the benefits and risks, and provide evidence to the changes in yield, variable costs, and fixed costs.
 Together, you will also examine the crops and soils in the field, assessing the benefits to soil structure, observing earthworm counts as well as the presence of both pest and beneficial insects.

-He will also examine some of the tests and trials we are running, our work on agroforestry or heritage wheat, as well as comparing the impact of traditional cultivations.
+He will also examine some of the tests and trials we are running, our work on composting and pasture cropping, as well as comparing the impact of traditional cultivations.

 Throughout, Nick can provide insight as to how this style of farming can make the most of available agri-environment schemes to look after bottom lines, as well as explaining how he uses technologies such as weather stations, drones, and satellite guidance to reduce costs and grow yields.